-- 90.1 Any of these Rules can be changed or deleted and new Rules can be introduced; if: - 90.1.1 three-quarters of the votes at a special general meeting are in favour of the change(s); - 90.1.2 Scottish Homes has approved the change(s). - 90.2 We must apply to the Registrar to register every rule change as set out in treasury regulations.
+- 90.1 Any of these Rules can be changed or deleted and new Rules can be introduced if: - 90.1.1 three-quarters of the votes at a special general meeting are in favour of the change(s); and - 90.1.2 The Scottish Housing Regulator has approved the change(s). - Where an amendment of these Rules affects the purposes of the Association the prior approval of the Office of the Scottish Charity Regulator is required.
+Any other amendment of these Rules requires to be notified to them within three months of the change having been made. - 90.3 We must apply to the Financial Services Authority to register every rule change as set out in treasury regulations.
 Each member must receive a copy of the change.
-No change is valid until it has been registered by the Registrar. - 90.3 We can change the name of the Association if: - 90.3.1 three-quarters of the votes at a special general meeting are in favour of the change(s); - 90.3.2 the registrar approves the change in writing. - 90.4 We do not need permission from Scottish Homes by law if we want to change our name or our Registered Office but we must:- - 90.4.1 obtain the approval of Scottish Homes to our new name before we change it; and - 90.4.2 let Scottish Homes know that we have changed the Rules within seven working days of our decision.
+No change is valid until it has been registered by the Financial Services Authority. - 90.4 We can change the name of the Association if: - 90.4.1 three-quarters of the votes at a special general meeting are in favour of the change(s); - 90.4.2 the Financial Services Authority approves the change in writing and - 90.4.3 the Office of the Scottish Charity Regulator has given its prior approval.

+- 90.5 If we want to change our name or our Registered Office we must:- - 90.5.1 obtain the approval of The Scottish Housing Regulator for our new name before we change it; - 90.5.2 let The Scottish Housing Regulator know that we have changed the Registered office within seven working days of our decision; and - 90.5.3 notify the Office of the Scottish Charity Regulator within three months of the change having been made.